DevExpress/devextreme-documentation/concepts/05 UI Components/Drawer/Getting Started with Navigation Drawer/00 Create the Drawer.md

 ---

 If you run the code, you should see a partially visible Drawer and a view that displays *View content*.

+[note]The Drawer UI component is not designed to contain another Drawer.
+Do not use nested Drawers to avoid possible issues in your application.